12 Types of Herons in Florida

 It is one of the smallest of all heron species and has a wingspan of 13 inches, an overall length of 8-11 inches, a bill length of 1.3 to 2.1 inches, and weighs up to 1.8 ounces.

-This species is well adapted to its environment as it will often skulk among the dense vegetation near marshes, swamps, and wetlands in search of its primary food sources: aquatic insects, fish, frogs, mollusks, and crustaceans.
+This species is well adapted to its environment.
+It will often skulk among the dense vegetation near marshes, swamps, and wetlands in search of its primary food sources: aquatic insects, fish, frogs, mollusks, and crustaceans.

-The Least Bittern breeds from April to October in Florida and other areas along the Gulf Coast during this period.
+The Least Bittern breeds from April to October in Florida and other areas along the Gulf Coast.

-During the breeding season, these types of herons in Florida are usually seen within permanent freshwater marshes or wet forests.
+During the breeding season, these types of herons are usually found in permanent freshwater marshes or wet forests in Florida.

 They build floating platform nests on which three to five eggs incubate for about three weeks until hatching occurs.